rwxrob/zet/20220420104731/README.md

 Kubernetes was dominating then and continues to fully dominate now.
 If people need something lighter than Kubernetes they reach for Nomad, but people are not reaching for serverless at all in 2022.
-I was surprised there where more search hits talking about this.
+I was surprised there weren't more search hits talking about this.
 KNative, a "serverless" option that required Kubernetes to run demonstrates how ironic the whole questions of serverless has become.